 Proposal Votes required Effect of Votes Withheld / Abstentions and Broker Non-Votes Proposal 1: Election of Directors The plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes will have no effect.
 Proposal 2: Ratification of Appointment of Independent Registered Public Accounting Firm The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
 Abstentions will have no effect.
 We do not expect any broker non-votes on this proposal.
 Proposal 3 : Approval, on an Advisory (Non- Binding) Basis, of the Compensation of Our Named Executive Officers The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
 Abstentions and broker non-votes will have no effect.
 Proposal 4: Approval of an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock The affirmative vote of the holders of a majority of the stock of the Company entitled to vote at the Annual Meeting.
 Abstentions will have the same effect as votes against.
 We do not expect any broker non-votes on this proposal.
-Proposal 5 : Approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4 The affirmative vote of the holders of a majority of voting power of the votes cast affirmatively or negatively.
+Proposal 5: Approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4 The affirmative vote of the holders of a majority of voting power of the votes cast affirmatively or negatively.
 Abstentions will have no effect.
 We do not expect any broker non-votes on this proposal.
+Proposal 6: Vote upon a stockholder proposal on simple majority vote The affirmative vote of the holders of a majority in voting power of the votes cast affirmatively or negatively.
+Abstentions and broker non-votes will have no effect.